Access & Accessibility: How to Make Remote Care Available for All

 At Current Health, we’ve always had a patient-first mentality.
-Here is how we think about issues of access and accessibility and how we’ve addressed them across our remote care platform.
+Here is how we think about issues of access and accessibility and how we’ve addressed them across our care-at-home platform.

 Access: Do patients have the right technology?